hyperledger/fabric/docs/source/glossary.rst

 resources on a blockchain network.
 For instance, they dictate who can read from or write to a channel, or who can use a specific chaincode API via an ACL_.
-Policies may be defined in ``configtx.yaml`` prior to bootstrapping an ordering service or creating a channel, or they can be specified when instantiating chaincode on a channel.
+Policies may be defined in ``configtx.yaml`` prior to bootstrapping an ordering service or creating a channel, or they can be specified when deploying chaincode on a channel.
 A default set of policies ship in the sample ``configtx.yaml`` which will be appropriate for most networks.